 Pizza & more

-For lunch, I sat down at a restaurant and warmed up my thighs that had grown increasingly colder as the day progressed as I ordered and ozzy mushroom pizza.
+For lunch, I sat down at a restaurant and warmed up my legs and fingertips that had grown increasingly colder as the day progressed as I ordered and ozzy mushroom pizza.
 If you are looking to save money, splitting a pizza is an excellent way to go.
 Usually, the pizzas are too big for me to each by myself anyways.

 Art & Photography